Dragon8029/100-days-of-code/Attempt4.md

 *Aug 15, 2018*

 Continued working on the styling for the product landing page.
 Also worked on some git and github tutorials.
 Today is a travel day on my vacation, so not a whole bunch of coding getting done.

+##A4D14:
+*Aug 16, 2018*

+Finished working on the git and github tutorials.
+Now I just need to make sure I use them more to get comfortable with them, especially the command line.
+Also worked on the product landing page projects a little.